SocketDotTech/socket-docs/docs/deploy.md

 }
 ```

-This `SuperTokenDeployer` deploys both contracts, sets limit on `SuperToken` and sets `SuperToken’`s onchain address on `SuperTokenVault`.
+This `SuperTokenAppGateway` deploys both contracts, sets limit on `SuperToken` and sets `SuperToken’`s onchain address on `SuperTokenVault`.

 :::info
 - `SuperTokenVault` doesn't have any constructor arguments.
 Therefore we can directly store its `creationCode` without encoding anything along with it.